CephalofairGames/frosthaven-faq/index.md

 ## <a name="page_0" class="page-number">0.0</a> Introduction

 This is the official FAQ for Frosthaven.
 It will be continuously updated as more questions are added and existing answers are clarified.
-I may end up changing some headings, adding subheadings, moving questions to more appropriate areas, etc. Please use your in-browser Find function to locate answers to specific questions.
+Please use your in-browser Find function to locate answers to specific questions.
 The previous [FAQ on the BoardGameGeek Frosthaven forum](https://boardgamegeek.com/thread/3001013/official-faq-for-frosthaven-no-rules-questions-ple) will no longer be updated, but that thread can still be used to notify me of necessary FAQ entries.
 When possible or necessary, I will also post changelogs with explanations in that thread.

-Why github and not BoardGameGeek?
-Primarily, because github can be edited by multiple Cephalofair accounts, not just my personal forum account.
-Github also allows for features we've been sorely missing, like direct linking to sections, a clickable table of contents, richer formatting, and built-in version tracking.
-It has worked excellently for the [Buttons & Bugs Living Rules](https://cephalofairgames.github.io/bnb-rules/), and it seemed sensible to put Official FAQs here, as well.

 ![divider](/assets/images/divider2.png)